-Rabbi asks for peace at healing prayer service following shooting of Arizona Congresswoman Gabrielle Giffords by Jaimee Rose - Jan.
+Rabbi asks for peace at healing prayer service following shooting of Arizona Congresswoman Gabrielle Giffords.
+By Jaimee Rose - Jan.
 9, 2011 05:05 PM The Arizona Republic The rabbi asked the congregation to picture "Gabby's radiant smile" and hold it in their minds while they prayed.

+Rep. White House mobilizes - Mike Allen.
 The White House released the following tick-tock of Saturday afternoon’s activity: “The President was notified of this terrible tragedy by [homeland security and counterterrorism adviser] John Brennan and [deputy chief of staff] Jim Messina a little after 1:20 p.m.

 Gabrielle Giffords in the immediate aftermath of the shooting in Arizona yesterday, told ABC News that "the congresswoman was alert" after she had been shot in the head.
 Hernandez told This Week's Christiane Amanpour: "When I heard gunshots, my first instinct was to head toward the congresswoman to make sure that she was okay.
 Once I saw that she was down, and there were more than one victim, I went ahead and started doing the limited triage that I could with what I had.

-Arizona Gov. Jan Brewer scales back State of State talk by Ginger Rough and Mary Jo Pitzl - Jan.
+Rep. Gabrielle Giffords was the intended target in the shooting and he described suspect Jared Loughner as one with a criminal record and one with mental issues.
+Dupnik also said he was "not convinced" that the suspect acted alone, but he declined to elaborate.
+Giffords, 40, a third-term Democrat, was shot through the head at shortly after 10 a.m.
+Giffords has undergone brain surgery after being shot by a man who opened fire with a handgun when the Congresswoman was holding a public appearance in Tucson.
+Arizona Gov. Jan Brewer scales back State of State talk.
+By Ginger Rough and Mary Jo Pitzl - Jan.
 9, 2011 05:59 PM The Arizona Republic Monday's convening of the state's 50th legislative session will be a subdued and scaled-back affair, with numerous events postponed or outright canceled in the wake of Saturday's shooting rampage that gravely wounded Democratic Congresswoman Gabrielle Giffords and killed six others.